CloudCannon/pagefind/docs/content/docs/api.md

     "title": "The title from the first h1 element on the page", "image": "/weka.png"
   },
-  "content": "The full content of the page, formatted as text.
-Cursus Ipsum Risus Ullamcorper...", "word_count": 242
+  "content": "The full content of the page, formatted as text. <html> will not be escaped. ...", "word_count": 242
 }
 ```

+> Note that `excerpt` will have HTML entities encoded before adding `<mark>` elements, so is safe to use as innerHTML.
+The `content` key is raw and unprocessed, so will need to be escaped by the user if necessary.

 To load a "page" of results, you can run something like the following: